sorbet/sorbet/website/docs/highlight-untyped.md

 [error lens]:
   https://marketplace.visualstudio.com/items?itemName=usernamehw.errorlens

-This mode reports fragments of untyped code using a diagnostic severity of [Information].
-VS Code renders diagnostics at this severity level with a blue squiggly underline.
-Other language clients may present them differently.
+VS Code renders these untyped code highlights with a blue squiggly underline.
+Other language clients may present them differently, depending on how they render diagnostics with an [Information] severity.

 [information]:
   https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#diagnosticSeverity